jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

 export default connect(mapStateToProps, mapDispatchToProps)(Todos);
 ```

-Let's dissect what we did here: we map the state from the store we want to access, bind the action creators (this just means that we're saying that the `fetchTodos` is a `dispatch()` of the action creator `fetchTodosActions.request`) and connect them to our component.
+Let's dissect what we did here: we map the state from the store we want to access, bind the action creators (this just means that the `fetchTodos` is a `dispatch()` of the action creator `fetchTodosActions.request`), and connect them to our component.

 To type the component's props we could - again -, explicitly type them; but we don't need that!
 We know the state type, and we know the action types that we need to dispatch.
-So our props are: i) the store state we mapped to the component props, ii) the methods to dispatch our actions, and iii) whatever other props the component has, in this case, `title`.
+So our props are: i) the store state we mapped to the component props, ii) the methods to dispatch our actions, and iii) whatever other props the component has; in this case, `title`.

 ```javascript
 type TodosProps = ReturnType<typeof mapStateToProps> &